daveprowse/Draw-On-Gnome/docs/basic-usage.md

 - You can then move the image (`Ctrl+M`) or resize it (`Ctrl+X`) as you see fit.
 - If you want to paste the image again, press `Ctrl+I`, then click and drag to paste.
 - If you want to use another previously pasted image, right-click for the menu and click the image drop-down, you should see a list of the images you have pasted so far in this session.
 - If you wish to paste a new image from your computer, close out of the extension, copy the new image, open the extension, and paste it in with `Ctrl+V`!!
+Alternatively, you could grab the keyboard/mouse with the `Ctrl+Super+Alt+D` toggle.

 The fun never ends!